Tiffany-Bergett/Data_projects_TripleTen/SuperStore Consult/README.md

 - The advertising department needs recommendations.

 #### Findings:
-1. Profit Centers are Office Supplies and Technology in the West Region while loss centers are Office Supplies and Furniture in the Central Region based on profits.
+1. Subcategories profit centers are Copiers, Phones, and Accessories while loss centers are Tables, Bookcases, and Supplies based on profits.
-2. Subcategories profit centers are Copiers, Phones, and Accessories while loss centers are Tables, Bookcases, and Supplies based on profits.
+2. Profit Centers are Office Supplies and Technology in the West Region while loss centers are Office Supplies and Furniture in the Central Region based on profits.
 3. Several products are causing negative profits, some as high as $20k in losses.
 4. Advertising campaigns should be targeted towards Indiana in October, Vermont in November, and Washington in March.
 5. Returns are a serious problem with many products having high return rates, as high as 100%.
 6. There are several customers with high return rates, as high as 100%.
-7. When considering average profits vs return rate, there are a few individual products that are not worth selling.
+7. When considering average profits vs return rate, there are a few individual products that are not worth selling and many products left to consider continuing or not.

 #### Recommendations:
 1. Continue to optimize sales and marketing efforts in profit centers to maintain profitability.
 Invest in marketing and product development to further capitalize on their success.